 How do you stop thinking about work?

-One of the ways that some people find useful is having the perfect cut-off time.
-That could be anything from a physical marker like the elementary school on your way home or when the clock strikes 5:30pm.
+One of the ways that some people find helpful is having the perfect cut-off time.
+That could be anything from a physical marker like the elementary school on your way home or when the clock strikes 5:30 pm.

 Does that mean you shouldn’t talk about or ever not think about work?
 You’re most likely to get questions of “how was your day” or “how’s work going” from someone, but your work isn’t your identity.
 It’s called time-off for a reason!

 Make Sure You’re in a Healthy Work Environment

 One of the most significant factors is making sure you’re in an environment that you feel comfortable in, a place where you can grow and be the best employee possible.